ToshioCP/Gtk4-tutorial/gfm/sec2.md

 $ sudo dnf install gtk4.x86_64
 ~~~

-### Test for compiling a Gtk4 application
+### Gtk4 compilation test

-You can test the Gtk4 development package by compiling files which are based on Gtk4.
+You can test the Gtk4 development packages by compiling files which are based on Gtk4.
 I've tried compiling `tfe` text editor, which is written in section 21.

 1. Run Firefox.